pingcap/docs/tidb-cloud/terraform/restore-resource.md

 You can see the restore task's status is `PENDING` and the cluster's status is `INITIALIZING`.

-After the cluster is `AVAILABLE`, the restore task will be `RUNNING` and turn to `SUCCESS` at last.
+After the cluster status changes to `AVAILABLE`, the restore task will be `RUNNING` and turn to `SUCCESS` at last.
+Copy the project ID and cluster ID for later use.

-The bad news is the restored cluster is not managed by terraform.
-We can solve it by importing.
+Note that the restored cluster is not managed by Terraform.
+You can manage the restored cluster by importing it.

-## Import the restore cluster
+## Import a cluster

 You can manage a cluster with Terraform by importing the cluster even if it is not created by Terraform.

 The following steps show you how to import the cluster created by the restore task in the last section.

-1. Add a cluster resource like:
+1. Add a cluster resource as follows:

     ```
     resource "tidbcloud_cluster" "restore_cluster1" {}
     ```

-2. Import the cluster by `terraform import tidbcloud_cluster.restore_cluster1 projectId,clusterId`, you can get the projectId and clusterId by restore resource:
+2. Import the cluster by `terraform import tidbcloud_cluster.restore_cluster1 projectId,clusterId` (you can get the projectId and clusterId by restore resource) :

     ```
     $ terraform import tidbcloud_cluster.restore_cluster1 1372813089189561287,1379661944630264072